Algo-Vision404/pro_3/README.md

 5. Click any ticket to open the **Ticket Modal** — review the AI draft, edit it, then click **Approve & Resolve**
 6. Visit `http://localhost:8000/docs` to explore all API endpoints interactively
-7. Run the bulk demo script: `python demo.py` (requires the backend to be running)
+7. Run the bulk demo script: `python demo.py` (requires the backend to be running) Fix the architecture and flowchart in this readme, I think the design didn’t appear